Monkey Business (Black Eyed Peas album): Commercial performance

 In the United States, Monkey Business debuted and peaked at number two on the Billboard 200 chart dated June 25, 2005, behind Coldplay's X&Y, with first-week sales of 291,000 units.
-The Black Eyed Peas' first top-ten album on the chart, it spent its first 23 weeks within the top ten, later spending additional five non-consecutive weeks there.
+Black Eyed Peas' first top-ten album on the chart, it spent its first 23 weeks within the top ten, later spending additional five non-consecutive weeks there.
 The album debuted atop both the Top R&B/Hip-Hop Albums and Top Rap Albums, becoming their first number-one album on both charts.
 It placed within the top 20 on the year-end Billboard 200 in both 2005 and 2006, and has spent a total of 73 weeks on the Billboard 200 as of 2023.
 The album was certified triple platinum by the Recording Industry Association of America (RIAA) for shipments of three million units on December 21, 2005.
 By 2011, it had sold over four million copies in the US.

 Coldplay blocked the Black Eyed Peas from the top spot of the US Billboard 200 with their album X&Y (2005).

 Monkey Business debuted at number two on the Canadian Albums Chart dated June 25, 2005.
 It peaked atop the chart in its fourth week, spending seven weeks at the summit and a total of 34 weeks charting.
 The album was certified sextuple platinum by the Canadian Recording Industry Association (CRIA) on March 24, 2006.
 In Mexico, the album peaked atop the Top 100 Mexico chart, being certified platinum+gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
 It was a commercial success across Oceania as well, debuting at number one in both Australia and New Zealand.
 The album has been certified sextuple platinum by the Australian Recording Industry Association (ARIA) and quadruple platinum by the Recorded Music NZ (RMNZ).
 In Japan, it peaked at number three on the Oricon Albums Chart, where it has spent a total of 72 weeks, and has been certified platinum by the Recording Industry Association of Japan (RIAJ).

 Monkey Business fared similarly in Europe, where it debuted atop the European Top 100 Albums.
 It also debuted at number one in France, Germany and Switzerland, while reaching the top ten in Austria, Belgium, Denmark, Finland, Greece, Hungary, Ireland, Italy, the Netherlands, Portugal and Spain.
 International Federation of the Phonographic Industry (IFPI) certified the album double platinum for sales of two million copies across Europe.
 In the United Kingdom, it debuted at number four on the UK Albums Chart, atop the UK R&B Albums Chart, and at number five on the Scottish Albums Chart, with first-week sales of 49,260 copies.
 The album has also been certified triple platinum by the British Phonographic Industry (BPI), selling over a million copies in the country by June 2009, according to Music Week.
 Monkey Business was the world's fourth best-selling album of 2005, and has sold over nine million copies worldwide.